chelseammatta/nopd-cad-data-analysis/README.md

 ![Dispatch to Arrival Time by Call Category (minutes)](docs/response_time.png)

-Interestingly, the fastest average police response times were not associated with traditionally high-risk emergencies, but rather with calls categorized as **suspicious activity** (08:13), **alarm calls** (08:26), **unknown/unclassified** (08:32), and **community calls** (08:44).
-One possible explanation is that these categories tend to occur less frequently than others, so when they are dispatched, it's more likely that an officer is nearby and unassigned.
-In such cases, availability — not just urgency — may drive faster response.
+Interestingly, the fastest average police response times were not associated with the most urgent or high-risk emergencies.
+Instead, officers responded most quickly to calls related to suspicious activity (08:13), alarm activations (08:26), unknown/unclassified reports (08:32), and community-related issues (08:44).
+One possible explanation is that these calls often require minimal investigation or allow for quick on-scene resolution, making them more efficient for officers to handle — especially during gaps between higher-priority incidents.

-Slower response times were seen for **property crimes** (17:29), **sexual offenses** (14:38), **contraband violations** (14:00), and **domestic violence** (13:44).
-These longer delays may be linked to higher overall call volumes in these categories or their relative position in dispatch triage, especially when no immediate threat is reported.

-**Medical and mental health-related** calls fell near the middle of the response time range — a finding that might seem surprising.
-However, it's important to understand that these do **not** typically include high-priority injuries like shootings or assaults, which are usually categorized under **violent crime**.
-From the police perspective, a **medical** call usually signals need to assist EMS or to secure the scene before EMS arrives, rather than to directly intervene in a critical medical emergency.

-This chart includes only **public-initiated** calls from the **3rd and 4th police districts** between **2019 and 2022**, and only those calls with valid dispatch and arrival timestamps. **Self-initiated officer calls** were excluded due to inconsistent or missing timing data in the NOPD CAD system.
+In contrast, slower response times were observed for property crimes (17:29), sexual offenses (14:38), contraband violations (14:00), and domestic violence (13:44).
+While some of these categories involve potentially serious offenses, many are reported after the fact, reducing their dispatch priority.
+Additionally, these calls often demand extensive reporting, interviews, or evidence handling, which may cause delays in assignment if officers are busy or anticipating high time investments.

+These trends suggest that availability alone doesn't explain police response patterns.
+Instead, a combination of **call complexity, dispatch triage policies, and officer workload management** likely influences the timing of response — sometimes more than the perceived urgency of the call itself.

 ### Call Volume by Category